All About Scallions & FODMAPs

-Monash University has lab tested 16 g (about ½-ounce) amounts of the green portion, which equals about a heaping 1/4 cup chopped of the green part the scallions and no FODMAPs were detected.
-This is what they consider a serving.
+Monash University has lab tested 16 g (about ½-ounce) amounts of the green portion, which equals about a heaping ¼ cup chopped of the green part the scallions and no FODMAPs were detected.
+This is what they considered a serving, at the time.

 Fructans (contained within the “O” for Oligosaccharide in the acronym FODMAP) are present in the white bulb portion and should be avoided while following the low FODMAP diet.

-Do not eat the white portion of scallions.
-Just the green portion as shown below.
+The green portion of scallions is shown below.
 Here they are roughly chopped.

 Scallion/Green Onion/Spring Onion Terminology

 Monash University uses the scallion/green onion/spring onion terminology interchangeably.
 This is unfortunate because these are not all the same thing botanically.

 Scallions and green onions are the same, but spring onions are a different cultivar.